ONOstories/ONOStories/README.md

 # ONOSTORIES - Interactive Storybook Platform

-ONOSTORIES is a subscription-based platform that creates personalized animated storybooks for children under 10 years old using AI technology.
+ONOSTORIES is a frontend-only demo of a subscription-based platform that creates personalized animated storybooks for children under 10 years old using AI technology.

+**Note: This is now a frontend-only application with all backend integrations removed.
+All data is stored locally using localStorage and mock data.**
 ## Features

 ### Free Users